mmolta/NYC-Greenery-Map/README.md

 ## @TODO
 - Mockup designs for the popups
 - Update API calls to only include relevant fields
+    - parks are done
+- Symbolize all gardens as one color
+    - include a filter and give status (active, green thumb, unclassified) in the popup

 ## Getting Started